dchodge/rjmc/README.md

 ## Getting Started

-We provide examples of how to implement this package for various scenarios in vignettes:
+We provide examples of how to implement this package for various models in the vignettes:

-- Example 1: How to fit a mixture distribution where the number of mixtures is unknown
+- Example 1: How to fit a mixture distribution where the number of mixtures is unknownhttps://cran.r-project.org/
+- Example 2: How to fit a SEIR epidemiological model with unknown change points

+For an interactive demonstration of mixture model fitting, try our [**RJMC Widget**](https://dchodge.github.io/rjmc-widget-mixture/) which allows you to upload your own data and explore the RJMCMC algorithm in real-time.

 Refer to the background documentation or vignettes in the package for step-by-step tutorials.